benoitthore/Enamel/EnamelKotlin/src/main/java/com/thorebenoit/enamel/kotlin/geometry/layout/Roadmap.md

 # ONGOING
 ## Android implementation: How to add views in code
+## Test with more than 1 EPViewGroup on the UI
+- Sizing doesn't work, implement onMeasure
+- Add clipping ?

 # NEXT
-## Test with more than 1 EPViewGroup on the UI
 ## Start documentation
 ## Extract ELayout to its own branch/repo